CintronAleyna-FS/spotify-api/README.md

 # Links
 * [http://localhost:3000](http://localhost:3000) - Link to the frontend application.
 This is the homepage.
 * [http://localhost:3001](http://localhost:3001) - Link to the backend (Express) API.
-* [http://localhost:3001/spotify/v1](http://localhost:3001/spotify/v1) - Link to the Spotify API middleware.
-* [http://localhost:3001/spotify/v1/status](http://localhost:3001/spotify/v1/status) - Endpoint to check the status of our application's JWT.
+* [http://localhost:3001/search](http://localhost:3001/search) - Endpoint that validates JWT and sends a GET request to Spotify's API.
-* [http://localhost:3001/spotify/v1/login](http://localhost:3001/login) - Endpoint request a new JWT from Spotify using the authentication workflow
+* [http://localhost:3001/login](http://localhost:3001/login) - Endpoint request a new JWT from Spotify using the authentication workflow